Upper bounds for the regularity of powers of edge ideals of graphs: Notation and preliminaries

-\begin{remark} For convenience, we set an edge to be trivially even-connected, i.e., we get the even-connection by setting $k = 0$ in the above definition. \end{remark} The following theorem due to Banerjee is used repeatedly throughout this paper: \begin{theorem} \cite[Theorem 6.1 and Theorem 6.7]{banerjee} Let $G$ be a graph with edge ideal $I = I(G)$, and let $s \geq 1$ be an integer.
+\begin{remark} While we understand that the definition of even-connection requires $k \geq 1$, for convenience of writing the proofs, we consider an edge to be trivially even-connected, i.e., we take the even-connection by setting $k = 0$ in the above definition. \end{remark} The following theorem due to Banerjee is used repeatedly throughout this paper: \begin{theorem} \cite[Theorem 6.1 and Theorem 6.7]{banerjee} Let $G$ be a graph with edge ideal $I = I(G)$, and let $s \geq 1$ be an integer.
 Let $M$ be a minimal generator of $I^s$.
 Then $(I^{s+1} : M)$ is minimally generated by monomials of degree 2, and $uv$ ($u$ and $v$ may be the same) is a minimal generator of $(I^{s+1} : M )$ if and only if either $\{u, v\} \in E(G) $ or $u$ and $v$ are even-connected with respect to $M$. \end{theorem}